Brian-Pho/CR4-DL/content/posts/other/questions-about-the-brain/index.md

 - Is LTP expressed presynaptically or postsynaptically?
     - I know the consensus is postsynaptically, but I want to know how they got this answer.
-- What's the purpose of the brain ventricle?
+- What's the purpose of brain ventricles?
 - I'm very skeptical of grid and place cells.
 Do they actually exist?
 What purpose do they serve?
 What other theory could explain the data?